Yevhenii-Kovalenko/Modal/README.md

-Educational project, contains a modal window.
+Educational project on React, contains a modal window.